 News articles are great for keeping customers in the moment and up-to-date with the latest developments at your business.
-Unfortunately, its relevancy is fleeting, no matter how well it is written.
+Unfortunately, their relevancy is fleeting, no matter how well pieces are written.
 Bedrock content should be perennially relevant by focusing on ‘evergreen’ ideas.
 If you are a jeweller, for example, bedrock content around the formation of diamonds would be long-lasting and interesting today, next year and in 10 years time.

 Bedrock Content Should Encourage Enquiry and Conversion